Emik03/wawa/wawa.IO/README.md

 // such as AssetBundle.LoadFromFile(path)?.LoadAllAssets<T>().
 // Do not assume the path always exists: return null if path is invalid. public static IList<T>?
 GetAssets<T>(KeyValuePair<string /* filePath */, string /* modId */> args);

-// public enum StatusLights : byte
-// {
-//     None = 0,
-//     Off = 1,
-//     Solve = 2,
-//     Strike = 4,
-// }

-// Changes which of the 3 status lights are visible.
-All are set according to the bitmask public static KeyValuePair<MonoBehaviour, byte> Change(KeyValuePair<MonoBehaviour /* `KMBombModule` or `KMNeedyModule` */, byte /* bitmask */> arg);

-// Plays the strike sound effect and flashes the status light red, without registering a strike. public static MonoBehaviour FakeStrike(/* KMBombModule or KMNeedyModule */ MonoBehaviour that);
 ```

 ## Contribute